photostructure/exiftool-vendored.js/README.md

 exiftool.write("path/to/file.jpg", { AllDates: "2016-02-06T16:56:00" })
 ```

-Write to a specific metadata group's tag, prefix the tag name with the group.
+To write to a specific metadata group's tag, just prefix the tag name with the group.
 (TypeScript users: you'll need to cast to make this compile).

 ```js